How Journaling Can Help You Heal & Self Develop

 - Your dreams, goals and heart’s desire for the future

 As you can see the list is endless…

 The only thing I do recommend is to focus on your emotions when it comes to processing emotional experiences rather than stating facts, pointing fingers and blaming.
-Remember that the journey is about going within and healing yourself, not the other person, in order to grow and evolve spiritually, emotionally and mentally.
+Remember that self-development and the healing journey is about going within and healing yourself in order to grow and evolve spiritually, emotionally and mentally.